-We study how individuals repay their debt using linked data on multiple credit cards from five major issuers.
-We find that individuals do not allocate repayments to the higher interest rate card, which would minimize the cost of borrowing.
-Instead, individuals seem to allocate repayments using a balancing-matching heuristic by which the share of repayments on each card is matched to the share of balances on each card.
-We show that balance matching captures more than half of the predictable variation in repayments, performs substantially better than other models, and is highly persistent within individuals over time.
-Consistent with these findings, we show that machine learning algorithms attribute the greatest variable importance to balances and the least variable importance to interest rates in predicting repayment behavior.
+We study how individuals repay their debt using linked data on multiple credit cards.
+Repayments are not allocated to the higher interest rate card, which would minimize the cost of borrowing.
+Moreover, the degree of misallocation is invariant to the economic stakes, which is inconsistent with optimization frictions.
+Instead, we show that repayments are consistent with a balance-matching heuristic under which the share of repayments on each card is matched to the share of balances on each card.
+Balance matching captures more than half of the predictable variation in repayments and is highly persistent within individuals over time.